Law Portal

 3. The parties shall mutually agree, in consultation with the Registrar, on a convenient date for the continuation of the trial.

-Intent or Animus Contrahendi re: Proprietory and Financial Interest Parties
+Intent or Animus Contrahendi re: Proprietory, Financial Interest and Nominal Parties

 In March 2008, the plaintiff and the defendant concluded an agreement in terms of which the plaintiff paid Z$2,750,000,000,000= (two trillion seven hundred and fifty billion dollars) for 2,200 x 195R14 brand new tyres which the defendant allegedly agreed to deliver by 2 March 2008.
 To date, the defendant has only delivered 200 tyres leaving a balance of 2,000 tyres.
 The current market value of the tyres is pegged at US$100 per tyre.